epsilonite/data-viz-project/README.md

 ![land](https://github.com/epsilonite/data-viz-project/blob/main/static/images/land_use_graph.png)

-- Visual of the global distribution of major crops such as rice, soya beans, cocoa beans, coffee, palm oil, and maize, and the livestock crop of cattle and buffalo.
+- Global distribution of major crops such as rice, soya beans, cocoa beans, coffee, palm oil, and maize, and the livestock crop of cattle and buffalo.
 - Crops are often grown in regions with high biodiversity, such as tropical rainforests, where deforestation is prevalent.